mokaixu/azhng.github.io/_posts/2019-05-09-uni-life-year-in-review.markdown

 But between all the school works and job hunting, it just felt like I never had the time and mental energy to sit down and reflect on what had happened in the past two years.
 And I have to admit, it's getting more and more difficult to recall everything that has happened in the last two years.
 Memories that were once clear are now blurry and confusing.
-Though I am not entirely sure if this has something to do with my increasing consumption of alcohol over the years.
+Though I am not entirely sure if this has something to do with the increasing amount of caffeine that I have been consuming.

 Anyways, a lot had happened in the past two years.